dhruvparmar2310/React-Query/README.md

 ## Where is React Query data stored like Redux ?
 React Query stores the cached data **in memory**.
 If you wanna store some additionally sync data somewhere else, than watch this [plugin](https://tanstack.com/query/latest/docs/react/plugins/persistQueryClient?from=reactQueryV3&original=https%3A%2F%2Freact-query-v3.tanstack.com%2Fplugins%2FpersistQueryClient).

+## Overview:
+In overview, you will learn what is **Server State**, what are the issues after knowing Server State, pros and cons of React Query, etc.

+### What is Server State ?
+In order to know what is Server State, you must know the basics knownledge of Server States.
+In Server side state management, all the information or data is stored **in memory**.
+Server side state management is **more secure** than Client side state management.
+Where-else in client side state management, the data or information will be stored directly on **client-side**.
+This information can be from **cookies, query string,** etc.

 ## Get Started:
 There are mainly three core concepts in React Query:
 - [Queries](https://tanstack.com/query/v4/docs/react/guides/queries)